BSE SENSEX: Calculation

-with Market Capitalisation defined as Share Price × Total Number of Issued Shares, a variation of the market capitalisation method.
+The BSE has some reviews and modifies its composition to be sure it reflects current market conditions.
+The index is calculated based on a free float capitalisation method, a variation of the market capitalisation method.
 Instead of using a company's outstanding shares it uses its float, or shares that are readily available for trading.
 Free Floating capital implies total capitalization less Directors shareholding.

 As per free float capitalisation methodology, the level of index at any point of time reflects the free float market value of 30 constituent stocks relative to a base period.
 The market capitalisation of a company is determined by multiplying the price of its stock by the number of shares issued by corporate actions, replacement of scrips.
 The index has increased by over twenty five times from June 1990 to the present.
 Using information from April 1979 onwards, the long-run rate of return on the S&P BSE SENSEX works 18.6% per annum.